This article is one in a series about writing a will.

 If you do not make a new one, then when you die the law of intestacy decides how your assets are divided.
 Usually, your entire estate would go to your wife, husband or civil partner.

-This may not be what you want for a number of reasons.
+This may not be what you want for a number of reasons (which is why you should make a will).
 So we suggest that you either make a will as soon as you marry, or beforehand - in anticipation.

 If it is quite clear that you intend your new will to take effect after you have married, then it will be valid once you are.
 To make it clear, you need to include the words 'in anticipation of marriage to [name]' or alternatively 'in contemplation of marriage to [name]'.